eason-pan-ep/turtlebot4-maze-nav/README.md

 - To map the environment: `make run-mapping`

 ### When Gazebo Simulator and Rivz started
-- create a starting pose in Rivz matching the robot's starting pose
+- Create a starting pose in RViz matching the robot's starting pose
-- then you will be able to set goal pose and let it navigate through to the goal pose
+- Then you will be able to set goal pose and let it navigate through to the goal pose